beynar/edytor/README.md

 }
 ```

-I've also implemented the `createTestEdytor` that help with creating an edytor instance from a jsx element in order to test various operations on a virtual edytor.

 You can also add one or two cursors with the `|` character into the jsx in order to simulate the cursor position

 ```jsx